ahoxus/ahoxus.github.io/pages/join.md

 [![{{ page.image }}]({{ site.image_path }}{{ page.image }})](/gallery#{{ page.image }})

 so you want to [[visit](/visit)] us and join, even if for just 2 nights, our work force?

-please take some time to tell us more about you!
+we ask you to take some time and tell us more about you!

 below there are a few data point suggestions, but feel free to [[contact us](/contact)] with more info with whichever way you prefer.